Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

 \subsubsection{Error indicators with imperfect material dataset}

 The error estimator~\eqref{eq:error_estimator} can be used to identify elements where the solution is not well approximated and where the refinement is likely to improve the numerical solution accuracy.
 However, the data-driven approach uses a dataset which is rarely as perfect as shown in the previous section.
 Therefore, the error estimator~\eqref{eq:error_estimator} can only be seen as another error indicator for the DD approach since it does not take into account the uncertainties related to the material dataset.
-Nevertheless, for the purpose of brevity, $\mu$ will continue to be referred to as an error estimator in the following sections.
+Nevertheless, for the purpose of brevity, $\mu_e$ will continue to be referred to as an error estimator in the following sections.

-To test this, a \textit{tweaked} dataset is created with $10^5$ material datapoints in the same way as \autoref{fig:artificial_datasets}(a), having a set of datapoints with values of temperature gradient in $x$-direction in the range $[-6,-5]$ removed, resulting in a controlled form of missing data.
-An adaptive order refinement is performed six times by increasing the approximation order by one where the error estimator $\mu_e$ is higher than the average error estimator:
+To demonstrate the limitations of the error estimator $\mu_e$ in case of an imperfect dataset, a \textit{tweaked} dataset is created with $10^5$ material datapoints by independently generating random values in range $[-9, 9]$ for the components of the temperature gradient $g_x^*$ and $g_y^*$ using a uniform distribution, and calculating $q_x^*$ and $q_y^*$ with $k=1$.
+Additionally, a set of datapoints with values of temperature gradient in $x$-direction in the range $[-6,-5]$ is removed, resulting in a controlled form of missing data, see~\autoref{fig:c5_hat_missing_err_est_full_ord_ref}(a).
+An adaptive order refinement, see \autoref{alg:c5_p_refinement}, is performed, increasing the approximation order by one on elements where the error estimator is higher than the average error estimator: